-Good practices from symposium on student well-being
+Good practices from student well-being symposium

 Panel sessions: 30 September 2021

 - Well-being as part of the curriculum

 - Values and death image among medical students

 - Comprehensive student support strategy at Semmelweis University

 - POPcorner: Talent is what you make it!